tytydraco/yessleep/out/I_Survived_Because_My_Brother_Once_Made_a_Joke_About_Bathroom_Stalls.md

 Nine.
 Ten.
 Eleven…

+*Twelve.*

 He reached mine.

-He didn't just nudge it open the way he had the others.
+He didn't just nudge it open like he had the others.
 He shoved it—hard enough that the door swung the rest of the way and the edge of it caught me square in the stomach, drove the air half out of me as I stifled it quietly.
 Was this because it was the last stall in line?
 I turned my face to the side fast, pressed my cheek almost flat against the wall, and the door stopped there, a sliver of space between the edge of it and my nose.

 It seemed the hinges kept it from opening full against the wall.